The best solar chargers and power banks for camping, hiking, backpacking, and cycle touring – compared

 Charges a 10000mAh power bank in 4 hours (ideal conditions) and, similarly to the Goal Zero, resume charging automatically when sunlight conditions change.

-CONS: Not the highest durability, the small pouch for phone or other devices might be too small for a big phone.
+CONS: Not the highest durability, the small pouch for a phone or other devices might be too small for a big phone.

 PowerPort Solar Lite